Georgi Rusev (footballer)

-Georgi Rusenov Rusev (Георги Русенов Русев; born 2 July 1998) is a Bulgarian professional footballer who plays as a right winger for CSKA 1948 on loan from Sion.
+Georgi Rusenov Rusev (Георги Русенов Русев; born 2 July 1998) is a Bulgarian professional footballer who plays as a winger for First League club CSKA 1948 Sofia.

 Club career

 Rusev started his youth career with the academy of DIT Sofia before moving to the academy of Spanish club Elche CF in 2016.
 On 27 August, he made his debut for the B-team, starting in a 1–0 defeat against CD Castellón.
 After being rarely used, he joined the reserve team of Getafe CF on 14 December 2017.
 On 5 June 2018, he returned to Bulgaria and joined Septemvri Sofia.
 On 23 July, he made his debut for the club in a 0–0 draw against FC Vereya.

 On 29 December 2023, Sion announced they had signed Rusev for an undisclosed fee, with Rusev joining the team on 2 January 2024.

 On 13 August 2024, Rusev joined Ludogorets on loan, being regarded as an emergency option for the team's offense following the serious injury suffered by Bernard Tekpetey.